tool-buddy/comment-to-tooltip/Assets/Plugins/ToolBuddy/Assets/CommentToTooltip/ReadMe.txt

 USAGE
 =====
-The Comment To Tooltip menu is listed under the Tools tab in the menu bar.
-It contains the following items:
+The Comment To Tooltip menu is available under Tools -> ToolBuddy in the menu bar.
+It includes the following options:
-  * Process a file: processes a single file.
+  * Process a file: Processes a single file.
-  * Process a folder: processes recursively all ".cs" files in a folder.
+  * Process a folder: Recursively processes all `.cs` files in a folder.
-  * Settings: lets you select the type of comments to be processed.
-The more options you select, the more time will be required for processing.
+  * Preferences: Allows you to choose which types of comments to process.
+    > Note: The more options you select, the longer the processing time will be.
-  * Help and Documentation: leads you to this documentation.
+  * Help: Opens this documentation.

-The source code is included in the package, so feel free to modify the code for your own needs.
+The source code is included in the package, and you are welcome to modify it to suit your needs.

 LICENSE
 =======
-This asset is subject to Unity's standard Unity Asset Store End User License Agreement ("Unity-EULA") .
+This asset is governed by Unity’s standard Unity Asset Store End User License Agreement (“Unity-EULA”).

 Contact & Support
 =================
-If you have any questions, feedback or requests, please write to admin@toolbuddy.net
+For questions, feedback, or support requests, please contact: admin@toolbuddy.net